 - Click Save.
 The metric is saved to the dataset you currently have loaded.

 You can now add this calculated metric to your query.
 When you click Add in the Metrics panel, you'll find you metric in the Calculated metrics folder.

-Standard calculated attributes to create new, custom attributes to add to your dataset.
-Standard calculated attributes can use existing attributes and metrics, as well as functions from Explore's formula writing language.
+Use standard calculated attributes to create new, custom attributes to add to your dataset.
+Standard calculated attributes can use existing attributes and metrics as well as functions from Explore's formula writing language.

-- Computed from: The drop-down list displays attributes you can use in your standard calculated attribute.
+Computed from: The drop-down list displays metrics and attributes you can use in your standard calculated attribute.

-When you click Add in the Columns, Rows, Explosions, or Filters panels, you'll find your metric in the Calculated attributes folder.
+When you click Add in the Columns, Rows, Explosions, or Filters panels, you'll find your attribute in the Calculated attributes folder.